NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 (depth_tri), and between mesh points and triangulated points (mesh_tri), in x, y, and z, respectively.
 The ``mesh`` residuals will be printed only if a mesh is passed on input and if the mesh-related weights are positive.

 Some outliers are unavoidable, hence some of these numbers can be big even if the calibration overall does well (the robust threshold set via ``--robust_threshold`` does not allow outliers to dominate).
+See the option ``--max_reprojection_error`` for filtering outliers.
+It is best to not filter them too aggressively unless one has very high confidence in the modeling of the cameras.

-Source of errors can be, as before, inaccurate intrinsics, camera poses, or insufficiently good modeling of the cameras.
+Source of errors can be, as before, inaccurate intrinsics, camera poses, or insufficiently good modeling of lens distortion.

 When each rig sensor has its own clock, or acquires images at is own rate, the discrepancy among the clocks (if the timestamp offsets are